abuiles/ember-101/testing.md

   install package connect-restreamer
 ~~~~~~~~

-If open the generated file `server/mocks/articles.js`, we'll see the
+If we open the generated file `server/mocks/articles.js`, we'll see the
 following:

 {title="server/mocks/articles.js", lang="JavaScript"}